Communicate with students

 You will likely need to provide additional course materials to support your changing plans, from updated schedules to readings that allow you to shift more instruction online.
 In a pinch, providing some new readings and related assignments may be your best bet for keeping the intellectual momentum of the course moving.
 Considerations when posting new course materials:

-- Make sure students know when new material is posted.
+- Let students know when new material is posted.
 If you post new materials in Moodle, be sure to let students know what you posted and where.
-You can also distribute course content using the Course Reserves system and library support is available for scanning and posting content in accessible formats.
+You can also distribute course content using the Libraries’ Course Reserves system, in which library staff make content available upon request in accessible formats.
 The Google Suite tools are yet another option.

-- Keep things phone-friendly.
+- Keep things mobile-friendly.
 In a crisis, many students may only have a phone available, so make sure you are using mobile-friendly formats, PDFs being the most common.
 Consider saving other files (for example, PowerPoint presentations) to PDFs, which are easier to read on phones and tablets, and keep the file size small.
 It is fairly easy to reduce the size of PDF files using Adobe Acrobat, and there are online tools that do the same thing (for example, search Google for “PDF file size”).
-Videos can take a lot of bandwidth, so only require them if you are confident students will have access to them during a crisis.
+Videos can take a lot of bandwidth, so only require them if you are confident students will have reliable Internet access during a crisis.
 Providing transcripts of video content increases accessibility, and can be useful to all students as study aids.

 Run lab activities